OpinionWed Sep 26, 2018 - 4:58 pm EST

 It just so happens that “unity in diversity” is the official motto of the European Union.

-But unity in diversity – code for multiculturalism – is a farce.
-To be sure, as Aquinas said, God created variety among his creatures.
-But it is in Jesus Christ, His Son, that we overcome our natural differences and become one supernaturally.
-The EU wants to “unite” us not in this way but under a new age Tower of Babel where God is denied his rightful place among the nations.
+But unity in diversity, code for multiculturalism, is a farce.
+Yes, as St. Thomas Aquinas said, God created variety among his creatures.
+But it is through Jesus Christ that we overcome our natural differences and become one supernaturally.
+The EU wants to “unite” us not in this way but under a naturalistic new age Tower of Babel where God is denied his rightful place among the nations.

 Islam does not bring anything of objective spiritual value to Europe.
 Christianity there will not be enriched by dialoguing with it.
 If Europe doesn’t soon realize this, she may soon find herself damaged beyond repair.